Pratham16112002/Markdown-notes/Semester Notes/Cyber Security/Security-Counter-Measures.md

 ### Methods of IDS

+1. **Signature based IDS** : Best used to detect known threats, It operates by using a pre-programmed list of known threats called IOC ( Indicator of compromise ).
+    IOC can be certain hashes, malcious domains, suspicous email subjects in term of email security. security.
-1. **Signature based IDS** : In this type IDS searches for source address, destination address, portocol, port number in each and every packet in the system or network.
+    In this type IDS searches for source address, destination address, portocol, port number in each and every packet in the system or network.
-   A database is created for all the type of attack pattern that can occur in a packet.
+   A database is created for all the type of IOC that can occur in a network.
     The pattern of each packet is then matched with the one in the database, if their exist a match then alarm is generated.This method is successfull in detecting known attacks but cannot identify known attacks.
    Manual Updation is required to add newly explored attack pattern to the to the pattern database.
-2. **Anomoy based detection** : Monitors the behavior of the system.
+2. **Anomoy based detection** : Integrates Machine Learning Algorithm, algorithm sets a baseline of the normal behavior of the system/network which represents how the system behaves normally, Monitors the behavior of the system.
    If a behavior of the system is different from predefined behavior then a alarm is generated by the network.
    Suppose an employee which has certain access in a organization performs a activity which is not in scope of his/her capabilities then IDS will generate alarm.
+   Likely to generate false alarams if the IDS is not properly installed on the network or the system.

 ### Types of IDS